-The Government will pass a new Data Protection Act 2018, replacing the current Data Protection Act 1998. to implement the provisions of the General Data Protection Regulation (GDPR) - the European legislation which comes into force in May 2018.
-This will make changes to the rules which the University (and everyone else) must follow, when processing personal data.
+A new Data Protection Act 2018 replaced the old Data Protection Act 1998, to implement the provisions of the General Data Protection Regulation (GDPR) - the European legislation which came into force in May 2018.
+This changes the rules which the University (and everyone else) must follow, when processing personal data.

-- Make our data protection laws fit for the digital age in which an ever increasing amount of data is being processed.
+- Makes our data protection laws fit for the digital age in which an ever increasing amount of data is being processed.

-- Empower people to take control of their data.
+- Empowers people to take control of their data.

-- Support UK businesses and organisations through the change.
+- Supports UK businesses and organisations through the change.

-- Ensure that the UK is prepared for the future after we have left the EU.
+- Ensures that the UK is prepared for the future after we have left the EU.

-As well as increased fines for data breaches (the current maximum fine of £500,000 will be increased to €20 million), organisations are to be held more accountable for how they process and protect the personal data they hold.
-The GDPR will require the maintenance of detailed internal records of personal data processing, the preparation of data protection impact assessments for riskier processes and clearer privacy notices informing individuals about how their data will be used.
+As well as increased fines for data breaches (the maximum fine increased to €20 million or 4% of an organisation's global turnover, if greater), organisations are to be held more accountable for how they process and protect the personal data they hold.
+The GDPR requires the maintenance of detailed internal records of personal data processing, the preparation of data protection impact assessments for riskier processes and clearer privacy notices informing individuals about how their data will be used.
 Consent notices will have to be reviewed and revised to ensure that consent has been obtained in accordance with the new rules.

-The main changes to the current regulations are:
+The main changes to the old regulations are:

 - Transparency - more detailed and informative privacy notices are required; the purpose of, and legal basis for, processing must be explained.